jaswoo73/Text-Animation/README.md

 # Text-Animation-CSS

 ## Description
 This is a simple HTML and CSS code snippet that demonstrates a loading animation with a typing text effect.
-The animation showcases a gradually revealing text using a linear gradient background.
+The animation showcases a gradually revealing text.

 ## Customization
 To customize the animation, you can modify the following CSS properties: